 - Complex processes result in dense flowcharts that can be difficult to understand.

 These show the flow of information through a system.
 Data flow diagram components include the process, flow, store, and terminator.

 - Can be created in the requirement elicitation step of the analysis process to define a project’s scope.

-- It can be time consuming to create, particularly for complex software applications.
+- They can be time-consuming to create, particularly for complex software applications.